ymanshur/simplebank/README.md

 This repo is perhaps the first project I've undertaken outside of my primary professional focus.

 I am committed to maintaining this repository as a resource for my professional development in Go.
-It is my intention that this repository will serve as a valuable asset for anyone seeking to learn how to develop robust software products using Go best practices.
+I intend that this repository will serve as a valuable asset for anyone seeking to learn how to develop robust software products using Go best practices.

-Please let me know if you have any request or probles about this project by create the issue
+Please let me know if you have any requests or problems about this project by creating an issue or discussion

-Thank you for watch!
+Thank you for watching!

 ## About